thehyve/podium/README.md

 We use npm scripts and [Webpack][] as our build system.

+### Running Podium for development

-Before the uaa and gateway services can start [podium-registry](https://github.com/thehyve/podium-registry) needs to be up and running.
+Before the uaa and gateway services can start [Podium Registry][] needs to be up and running.

 After open a new terminal and navigate to the podium-uaa folder and start the uaa service with